xox2/chocomint/README.md

 # test.sh

 ###
-### IF YOU USE FUNCTIONS, YOU MUST DEFINE BEFORE TESTS.
+### IF YOU USE FUNCTIONS, YOU MUST DEFINE BEFORE ALL TESTS.
 ###
 function dummy_func() {
   echo 'out error' 1>&2